Why Do You Need Statutory Accounts & Filings For your Business?

 4. A Director’s report or an Auditor’s report:

-These are the reports signed by the director showing the opinion of the director on the company’s affair.
+These are the reports signed by the director showing the opinion of the director on the company’s affairs.
 On the other hand, an auditor’s report provides a summary of the audit process and the auditor’s view on financial statements.

 Miscellaneous Statutory Filings: